 Not only was it dead-easy to make, it was the smoothest, richest, and most thoroughly delicious mousse I have ever tasted.
 And to make things even better, the simplicity of the ingredients makes it incredibly versatile and open to adaptation.
-The original calls for chocolate chips (which work perfectly well if that's what you have on hand), but I've opted for chopped good quality semisweet chocolate.
+The original calls for chocolate chips (which work perfectly well), but I've used chopped good quality semisweet chocolate with great results as well.
 The original also calls for hot water and espresso powder, but at the conference center we used freshly brewed coffee.
 Here, I have used strongly brewed Earl Grey tea, orange zest, and vanilla instead.
 Each of these adaptations has worked well.
 Feel free to experiment with your own twists on the original!

 Kangarhubarb's mousse couldn't be easier to make.
 It's as simple as steeping tea, chopping chocolate (if you don't have chips), and whizzing it in the blender.
 This is the perfect quick, easy and elegant dessert when you are short on time -- mine set in less than an hour.
 It's delicious, light and creamy; I topped mine with a dollop of lightly sweetened whipped cream.
 Anyone tasting this will think you spent all day making it! —sdebrango

 - Bring water to a boil.
 Add tea bag, orange zest, and sugar.
 Cover and steep for five minutes.

 - Place chocolate chips and vanilla extract in blender.
 Strain steeped tea into blender (you want just the liquid in the blender, not the zest).
 Let sit about 30-60 seconds to allow the chocolate to begin to melt.
 Cover the blender and blend on high for 15 to 30 seconds.